 Day 14 – 16: Nusa Lembongan and Nusa Penida

 From Gili Air, hop on the boat and go to Nusa Lembongan.
 It takes about 3.5-hours to get from Gili to Nusa.
-It’s less tropical but the life on Nusa Lembongan is just right.
-Organize a day trip to the sceneries of Nusa Penida in a Nusa Penida tour.
+The Nusa Islands are less tropical but the vibes and views here are just right.

 Day 17 – 18: Nusa Ceningan